UK Web Focus

 My Trusted Social Librarian

-Posted by Brian Kelly (UK Web Focus) on 16 February 2012
+Posted by Brian Kelly on 16 Feb 2012

 I’ve mentioned recently how I use the Smartr app on my iPod Touch to view the content of links which have been tweeted.
-I have set up a number of Twitter lists, such as my JISC list, which enables me to view the content of links posted from such official accounts but I tend to prefer the serendipity of reading content posted by people I follow generally on Twitter or particular groupings, such at attendee at events.
+I have set up a number of Twitter lists, such as my JISC list, which enables me to view the content of links posted from such official accounts but I tend to prefer the serendipity of reading content posted by people I follow generally on Twitter or particular groupings, such as attendee at events.

-I tend to download new content in Smartr in the morning while I am waiting for the bus (using a neighbour’s WiFI which I can legitimately access using BTFON).
+I tend to download new content in Smartr in the morning while I am waiting for the bus (using a neighbour’s WiFi which I can legitimately access using BTFON).
 This then provides me with timely content to read on the bus travelling to work.

 This morning I noticed that several of the interesting links which were being posted had been tweeted by @aarontay.
 This may be because Aaron works at the National Library of Singapore so that when I am getting up it is the middle of the afternoon for Aaron.
 He is therefore more likely to be using Twitter to share resources of interest while colleagues in the UK will be describing what we had for breakfast!
 However this is only partly the case – I also find that Aaron’s Musings about Librarianship blog is valuable reading.